utkarsh512/Ad-hominem-fallacies/README.md

-__Note__: For performing the experiments on Google Colab, see `classification.ipynb` for the classification task.
+__Note__: For performing the experiments on Google Colab, see `unittest.ipynb` for the classification task.

 # Before Name-calling: Dynamics and Triggers of Ad Hominem Fallacies in Web Argumentation